luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 And then this is how we use that hook.
-If `newfeature` is true we show the new functionality others we present the old functionality
+If `newfeature` is true we show the new functionality otherwise we present the old functionality
 -->

 ---